All Episodes

 See, this is the key.

-The question is not what we know.
+The question is not what.

-We know that he has said to his buddies he wants a single payer national health care.
+We know that he has said to his buddies he wants a single-payer national health care.

 We know he wants to put traditional energy sources out of business.